kennylevinsen/sshmuxd/README.md

 If it gets a direct tcp connection request, it will simply check if this connection is permitted for the user, and if yes, execute the connection.

-## Just show me how it looks!
+## Just show me what it looks like!

-Using the "regular ssh"-mode with interactive selection (That is, more than one permitted remote host for that user):
+Using the "regular ssh"-mode with interactive selection (that is, more than one permitted remote host for that user):

       $ ssh sshmux.example.com
       Welcome to sshmux, joushou